Todd Bodine: Truck Series

 Bodine did not run the Trucks again until 2004, when he competed for Fiddleback Racing at Charlotte, finishing 20th and also ran for HT Motorsports's No. 59 Dodge at Kansas, scoring a 15th place finish.
 Later, he signed with the new Germain-Arnold Racing team, finishing fourth in their debut at Richmond.
 After losing in Vegas to Shane Hmiel, Bodine won his first two career races back-to-back at Fontana and Texas.
 Competing in ten events, Bodine averaged a thirteenth place finish in his events, despite falling out of three with mechanical issues.
 Neither Bodine nor crew chief Mike Hillman Jr. was happy with contract issues and the team leadership.
 So Bodine parted ways with the team and went back to Fiddleback Racing, where he would drive in 2005.
-Bodine was able to earn four top-tens with the team in ten starts, but inconsistency was weighing him down to 8th place in points.
+Bodine was able to earn four top-tens with the team in ten starts, but inconsistency was weighing him down to eighth place in points.
 Fiddleback also had no funding and after a ninth place at Michigan the team was disbanded.

-Germain-Arnold signed to have him come back.
+Germain-Arnold signed to have Bodine come back.
 He won in his second race with the team at Kansas and rolled to four more victories, including three straight at the end of the season.
 By winning the final three races of the season, he made a serious run for the title.
 With four races remaining in the season Todd was fourth in the standings, 256 points behind leader Ted Musgrave.
 With Bodine's three wins, he was able to gain one spot to third and an entire 183 points on Musgrave to finish only 73 points behind.

 In 2006, Bodine was once again behind the wheel of the No. 30 Lumber Liquidators Toyota.
 Bodine won at Atlanta, Gateway, and Texas.
 Bodine won the 2006 Craftsman Truck Series championship on November 17, 2006, by 122 points over Johnny Benson Jr, with three wins, twelve top fives, sixteen top tens, a pole at Atlanta, an average finish of 8.4, and zero DNFs; it was Bodine's and Toyota's first-ever championship in any division.
 Starting in 2009 Lumber Liquidators left the No. 30 truck, while Copart came along to become the sponsor for the season, while still driving for Germain Racing.

 In 2010, Bodine stayed consistent all season long to capture the championship title.
 Driving for Germain Racing, Bodine won four races, and picked up seventeen top-fives and twenty top-tens, along with two poles at Nashville and Chicagoland, and an average finish of 6.4.
 The consistency had caused him to clinch the championship with one race to go in the season.